xhaoahx/MyNotes/源码分析/Flutter RenderBox 源码分析.md

   void markNeedsLayout() {
     if ((_cachedBaselines != null && _cachedBaselines.isNotEmpty) ||
         (_cachedIntrinsicDimensions != null && _cachedIntrinsicDimensions.isNotEmpty)) {
-      // If we have cached data, then someone must have used our data.
-      // Since the parent will shortly be marked dirty, we can forget that they
-      // used the baseline and/or intrinsic dimensions.
-If they use them again,
-      // then we'll fill the cache again, and if we get dirty again, we'll
-      // notify them again.
       _cachedBaselines?.clear();
       _cachedIntrinsicDimensions?.clear();
       if (parent is RenderObject) {